 - AgentCanRequestRetranslation: This determines whether the agent can request a human re-translation for a customer message.

-- PreferredType: This determines what type of translation Language I/O will prefer.
+- PreferredType: This determines what type of translation Language I/O selects first:

 - RetranslationType: This determines the type used for retranslations, when the option is available.

-- * machine2 - an alternative machine translation engine is used.
+- machine2 - use an alternative machine translation engine.